GWT: Scalable Optimizer State Compression for Large Language Model Training: Experiment Details

-\textbf{Wavelet filter $H$.} In the main text, our GWT method uses the Haar wavelet basis by default.
-Different wavelet bases capture information in distinct ways, which can result in variations in compression performance.
-To investigate the impact of different wavelet bases, we evaluated GWT's pretraining performance and memory overhead using several orthogonal wavelet bases, including Bior (Biorthogonal Wavelets), SYM (Symmetric Wavelets), and Coif (Coiflets).
-The experimental results, presented in Table \ref{tab:different_wavelet}, show that the choice of wavelet basis has minimal effect on the overall experimental outcomes.

-\section{Adam with Module-wise Learning Rate}
+\subsection{Adam with Module-wise Learning Rate}

 One key learning rate strategy employed in GWT is the assignment of different learning rates to distinct parameter modules.
 Specifically, the overall learning rate is partitioned such that the Attention and MLP modules are updated using a scaled learning rate of $lr \times \alpha$, while the rest of the model uses the base learning rate $lr$.
 This modular learning rate strategy is commonly adopted in memory-efficient training algorithms, including LoRA \cite{hu2021lora}, GaLore \cite{zhao2024galore}, Fira \cite{Chen2024FiraCW}, and APOLLO \cite{zhu2024apollosgdlikememoryadamwlevel_apollo}.
 We incorporate this strategy into GWT as a standard configuration.
-The method of using different learning rates for different network modules in Adam optimizer has been studied in related works \cite{Everett2024ScalingEAlr, Genet2024CaAdamIAlr}.
-Here, we provide a supplement as an additional ablation experiment to the original text.
+The method of using different learning rates for different network modules in the Adam optimizer has been studied in related works \cite{Everett2024ScalingEAlr, Genet2024CaAdamIAlr}.
+Here, we provide a supplement as an additional ablation experiment.

 In this section, we first apply the same modular learning rate scheme to the Adam optimizer to examine whether it also benefits from this design, and to evaluate whether GWT can still match or surpass Adam’s performance, as demonstrated in the main text.
 Following standard practice in other memory-efficient methods, we use a learning rate of $lr \times \alpha$ for the Attention and MLP modules, while keeping $lr$ for the remaining modules.
 To measure the benefit of this configuration, we compare it with Adam using a unified learning rate of 2.5e-3, selected from the range [1e-3, 2.5e-3, 5e-3, 7.5e-3, 1e-2] based on best performance.
 The learning curves are shown in Figure~\ref{fig:ablation_adam_alpha}.
-We then apply a uniform learning rate ($\alpha$ = 1.0) to GWT and evaluate its performance under this setting, with results reported in Figure~\ref{fig:ablation_gwt_lr_alpha1}.

 Experimental results show that, under our setup, Adam significantly benefits from the modular learning rate strategy, achieving clearly better performance than with a single global learning rate.
 Even with this enhanced setting, GWT achieves a final validation perplexity (PPL) close to that of Full-Adam.
 This partly explains why many memory-efficient training methods can outperform full-rank Adam—the modular learning rate strategy plays a key role.
 It also suggests that Attention and MLP modules may require smaller learning rates than other parts of the model.
 These findings raise an important question: Do different modules in LLMs inherently demand distinct learning rates?
 And could explicitly integrating modular learning rate strategies into Adam lead to further gains?